 Although the NIV offers no heading, the KJV tells us that this psalm was used to encourage God’s people to praise God for His mercy.

-The LORD who Jacob, that is Israel, to be His own treasured possession, in other words, Israel was a chosen people of God, and so, God’s prized possession among the nations, Exodus 19:5 / Deuteronomy 7:7-8 / Deuteronomy 32:9 / 1 Kings 8:53.
+The LORD chose Jacob, Psalm 135:4, that is, Israel, to be His own treasured possession, Psalm 135:4.
+In other words, Israel was a chosen people of God, and so, God’s prized possession among the nations, Exodus 19:5 / Deuteronomy 7:7-8 / Deuteronomy 32:9 / 1 Kings 8:53.
+They were chosen with the purpose of bringing Jesus, the Messiah into the world, Genesis 12:3 / Genesis 18:18 / Genesis 22:18 / Genesis 26:4.

-The LORD has the power to make the clouds rise from the end of the earth, Job 26:8 / Job 38:25-28.
-He has the power to send lightning with the rain, Job 28:26, and the power to control the wind, Job 38:22.
+The LORD has the power to make the clouds rise from the end of the earth, Psalm 135:7 / Job 26:8 / Job 38:25-28.
+He has the power to send lightning with the rain, Psalm 135:7 / Job 28:26, and the power to control the wind, Psalm 135:7 / Job 38:22.
 In other words, the LORD should be praised because His power is clearly seen in creation, Psalm 8 / Romans 1:20.

 The psalmist now tells us that God’s power was also seen when He delivered Israel from Egypt.
-It was God Himself who struck down the firstborn of the people and the animals, Exodus 11:5.
+It was God Himself who struck down the firstborn of the people and the animals, Psalm 135:8 / Exodus 11:5.
+It was God who sent signs and wonders to Egypt, Psalm 135:9, that is, Pharaoh and his servants witnessed God’s power in the plagues He sent, Psalm 105:27-36.

-It’s the LORD who will vindicate, that is, judge His people, which is good news because this means that God is for them not against them, Deuteronomy 32:36 / Romans 8:31.
+It’s the LORD who will vindicate, Psalm 135:14, that is, judge His people, which is good news because this means that God is for them, not against them, Psalm 135:14 / Deuteronomy 32:36 / Romans 8:31.

-The psalmist mocks the idols, by telling us they have mouths but can’t speak, they have eyes but can’t see, they have ears but can’t hear and there is no breath in their mouths.
+The psalmist mocks the idols by telling us they have mouths but can’t speak, Psalm 135:16; they have eyes but can’t see, Psalm 135:16; they have ears but can’t hear, Psalm 135:17, and there is no breath in their mouths, Psalm 135:17.

-The psalmist declared that all should praise the LORD because of His greatness and power and as Christians, we too have many reasons to praise the LORD.
+The psalmist declared that all should praise the LORD because of His greatness and power, and as Christians, we too have many reasons to praise the LORD.

 1. We should praise the LORD because He commands us to praise Him, Psalm 150:6 / Psalm 100:4 / Hebrews 10:19.